ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2020.05.28.md

 ### General thoughts on the sprint

 * We missed the target number of points for this sprint
-* Having a visible burndown chart that is automatically updated would be good.
+* Having a visible burn-down chart that is automatically updated would be good.
 We currently have an automatically updated spreadsheet but no chart (http://shadow.nd.rl.ac.uk/ibex/)
 * We should avoid taking things out of the bucket before reviews
 * Can we set up a tool to tell us how long a ticket has been sitting in review.
 Freddie will add functionality into the project board task to tell us when a ticket has been review for over a week
 * There was some discussion on how to remember when you have tickets that you asked to be reworked that you need to re-review.
 It was suggested that people put a note on the ticket or look into configuring gut hub alerts for this